-What follows is some practical advice that will help you boost lagging morale and prevent morale from dropping in the first place.
+What follows is some practical advice that will help you boost lagging morale and prevent it from dropping in the first place.

 “For an employee to be truly motivated, the employee’s job has to be fully enriched where the employee has the opportunity for achievement and recognition, stimulation, responsibility, and advancement.”

-Unfortunately, it’s not as simple as putting a few motivational quotes in the break room.
+Unfortunately, it’s not as simple as putting a few quotes posters in the break room or sending encouraging emails to sales teams throughout your organization to raise spirits.
 Our suggestions are a little more practical.